Dying for Sex: Viewership

 JustWatch, a guide to streaming content with access to data from more than 45 million users around the world, reported that Dying for Sex was in the top ten most-streamed series in the U.S. from March 31 to April 6.
-TVision, using its Power Score to evaluate CTV programming through viewership and engagement across over 1,000 apps, estimated that the series was one the fifteen most-streamed shows between April 7 and 13.
+TVision, using its Power Score to evaluate CTV programming through viewership and engagement across over 1,000 apps, estimated that the series was one of the fifteen most-streamed shows between April 7 and 13.

 The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, calculated Dying for Sex was in the top ten most-streamed series between April 9–16.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that the show has been streamed for 5.9 million hours as of May 31.